 - Ask what it is that you must know in order to open your third eye.
 Again, be still for a couple of minutes.

-- Notice if there are images or thoughts or visions arising in your third eye.
+- Notice if there are images or thoughts or visions arising.

-- Once you have experience the third eye for long enough, take your time and gradually bring your awareness back to the present place and time.
+- Once you have experienced the third eye for long enough, take your time and gradually bring your awareness back to the present place and time.

 - Say (aloud or in your head) “I am fully present in this moment, here and now.”